mc2-project/opaque-sql/docker/README.md

 ### Troubleshoot

-If docker set up fails, go into the relevant docker file, and make sure that the file is pulling the latest Intel SGX DCAP driver in [step 2](https://github.com/openenclave/openenclave/blob/v0.9.x/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md) of OpenEnclave.
+If docker set up fails, go to the dockerfile, and make sure that you are pulling the latest Intel SGX DCAP driver in [step 2](https://github.com/openenclave/openenclave/blob/v0.9.x/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md) of OpenEnclave setup.